oduwsdl/hypercane/README.md

 * `order` - order the mementos from the input based on the command issued

 To discover the list of commands associated with an action, use the `--help` command-line option.
 For example, to discover the commands associated with the `filter` action, type `hc filter --help`.

+## Running Hypercane with Docker Compose

+1. Build the software as specified in the **Installing Hypercane - Using Docker** subsection above
+2. Create a working directory for your project
+3. Copy `docker-compose.yml` into your working directory
+4. Type `docker-compose run hypercane bash`
+5. Run your desired commands, output will appear within your working directory